wzrdtales/node-ultimate-migrate/README.md

 Don't forget to prepend sudo if you're not using your root Account on *nix like Systems.

+Having problems while installation?
+Reading this may solve all your problems!

 ## Supported Databases

  * MariaDB(MySQL) (https://github.com/mscdex/node-mariasql/)